liranh85/webpack-boilerplates/esnext-scss/README.md

 ## Notes

 ### ESNext source map
 This boilerplate is using `devtool: 'source-map'` (defined in `webpack.dev.js`).
 This particular source map, whilst visually very appealing, appears to have often have wrong code evaluation in the browser devtools.
-If this poses a problem, try switching the `devtool` to `'eval'`.
+If this poses a problem, try switching the `devtool` from `'source-map'` to `'eval'`.

 ## Dependencies
 None

 ## Contributing
 Feel free to submit issues and pull requests

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details